dooco/rock-paper-scissors-lizard-spock/README.md

 ### Player and Computer Image Selection and Score

 The two display areas display player and computer choice and score.
 After game starts or reset both scores start at zero and increment as play progresses with logic operators in javaScript functions, as per rules of game, deciding which score should be incremented (or not if its a tie).
 Enlarged emoji images representing the player choice and computer choice are displayed in their respective display areas.
 After either player reached a score of 7 then that player wins the set and set score is registered under emoji image.
 Game scores are reset to zero and the game proceeds until either player reaches 7 again and set score is updated and new game starts.
-The first to 5 sets wins the match and reaches game over - a smily or sad face emoji is displayed in both player and computer display areas.
+The first to 5 sets wins the match and reaches game over - a smily or sad face emoji is displayed in both player and computer display areas to reflect if player wins or loses.

 ![Player and Computer Image Selection and Score](./assets/images/readme_images/player-computer-selection-score.png)